 The promise of IoT

 The Internet of Things offers a wealth of opportunities.
 With applications from smart homes to smart factories, IoT is expected to become ubiquitous.
 The promise of IoT is to bring immense benefits to both customers and providers of smart solutions, through the automation of various processes.

 The edge is the main unsolved problem in IoT

 The focus of most IoT companies is on platforms and applications.
-The complexity of IoT integration often surprises integration leaders, as the part of IoT projects that involves installation or integration of various components at the edge, is often not as appealing as the all encompassing cloud.
+The complexity of IoT integration often surprises customers during IoT projects that involve the installation or integration of various components at the edge.

 The integration challenge at the edge

 Gartner predicts that through 2018, half the cost of implementing IoT solutions will be spent on integrating various IoT components with each other and back-end systems.
 As IoT projects involve a large number of devices, a proliferation of application programming interfaces (APIs), and large amounts of data, integration of these components is often underestimated in terms of resources and time.

 In the construction or utility sector, IoT sensors and devices have to be put in basements or underground areas.
 Better and stronger connectivity is required - Bluetooth or Wi-Fi will not do the work, as they do not reach great distances, nor do they penetrate through walls.
 For places that are hard to reach, LPWAN connectivity is the most commonly used.

 IoT devices require power.
 Unless it is located at the home, having a power socket is hard to find.
 This is why IoT devices for the utility and industrial sector are designed to be powerless.
 The problem with these devices is that their battery life is dependent on the amount of data they transmit.
 The more the data, the less the battery.
 In underground areas or places with no access, it is a major challenge to replace such devices, once they’ve run out of battery.